-- R3-5.1.1 This Title applies to all Investment Services Licence Holders falling within scope of these Rules as per Section 1, Title 1 of Chapter 1, except for: - i.
-Section 3, which shall apply to Category 2 and Category 3 Licence Holders falling within scope of the Rules, at group, parent company and subsidiary levels, including those established in offshore financial centres. - ii.
-R3-5.4.2.2, which shall apply exclusively to Category 1A and IB Investment Services Licence Holders falling within scope of the Rules; - iii.
-R3-5.4.2.3, which shall apply exclusively to Category 2 and Category 3 Licence Holders falling within scope of the Rules; - iv.
-Section 6, which shall apply exclusively to Category 3 Investment Services Licence Holders falling within scope of the Rules at both individual and consolidated level: - v.
-Section 8, which shall apply solely to Category 2 and Category 3 Licence Holders falling within scope of the Rules.
+R3-5.1.1 This Title applies to all Investment Services Licence Holders falling within scope of these Rules as per Section 1, Title 1 of Chapter 1, except for:

+- i.
+Section 3, which shall apply to Category 2 and Category 3 Licence Holders, excluding Local Firms, falling within scope of the Rules, at group, parent company and subsidiary levels, including those established in offshore financial centres. - ii.
+Section 4, which shall not apply to Local Firms; - iii.
+R3-5.4.2.2, which shall apply exclusively to Category 1A and IB Licence Holders falling within scope of the Rules; - iv.
+R3-5.4.2.3, which shall apply exclusively to Category 2 and Category 3 Licence Holders falling within scope of the Rules; - v.
+Section 6, which shall apply exclusively to Category 3 Licence Holders, falling within scope of the Rules at both individual and consolidated level; - vi.
+Section 8, which shall apply solely to Category 2 and Category 3 Licence Holders, except Local Firms, falling within scope of the Rules: - vii.
+Section 11, which shall not apply to Local Firms.